iechor/docs/content/compose/compose-application-model.md

 A project is an individual deployment of an application specification on a platform.
 A project's name, set with the top-level [`name`](compose-file/04-version-and-name.md) attribute, is used to group resources together and isolate them from other applications or other installation of the same Compose-specified application with distinct parameters.
-If you are creating resources on a platform, you must prefix resource names by project and set the label `com.docker.compose.project`.
+If you are creating resources on a platform, you must prefix resource names by project and set the label `com.iechor.compose.project`.

 Compose offers a way for you to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

 {{< /accordion >}}

 You then interact with your Compose application through the [Compose CLI](reference/_index.md).
-Commands such as `docker compose up` are used to start the application, while `docker compose down` stops and removes the containers.
+Commands such as `iechor compose up` are used to start the application, while `iechor compose down` stops and removes the containers.

 ## The Compose file

 The default path for a Compose file is `compose.yaml` (preferred) or `compose.yml` that is placed in the working directory.
-Compose also supports `docker-compose.yaml` and `docker-compose.yml` for backwards compatibility of earlier versions.
+Compose also supports `iechor-compose.yaml` and `iechor-compose.yml` for backwards compatibility of earlier versions.
 If both files exist, Compose prefers the canonical `compose.yaml`.

 You can use [fragments](compose-file/10-fragments.md) and [extensions](compose-file/11-extension.md) to keep your Compose file efficient and easy to maintain.